 - If you are about to serve a prison sentence

 The reality is that any of these scenarios may result in serious consequences.
 If you or a loved one faces any of these situations, it is very important that an experienced criminal defense law firm handle your criminal case from the start.
-Call our Providence criminal defense lawyer today.
+Call our Providence criminal attorney today.

 We Handle All Types of Criminal Matters

 The highly-skilled Providence criminal defense attorneys at Kilroy Law Firm specializes in the following areas of criminal defense: